AdaGold/trek/README.md

 - **For more practice working with data**, filter trips by search queries (like by continent, budget, etc.).
 You'll need to explore the API to see what functionality exists.
 - **To practice a more advanced POST**, allow the user to create a new trip.
 - **For more jQuery practice**, use jQuery to sort list of trips by specific attributes, like budget or time remaining.

+## What We're Looking For
+You can see [here](./feedback.md) for what your instructors will look for in your submission.